turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 8. Hashes

 A hash is a collection of data where each element of data is addressed by a *name*.
 As an analogy, think about a refrigerator.
 If we're keeping track of the produce inside the fridge, we don't really care about what shelf it's on -- the order doesn't matter.
 Instead we organize things by *name*.
 Like the name "apples" might have the value 3, then the name "oranges" might have the value 1, and "carrots" the value 12.
-In this situation we'd use a hash.
+In this situation, we'd use a hash.

 ### Key/Value Pairs